piskvorky/gensim/docs/src/wiki.rst

     >>> id2word = gensim.corpora.Dictionary.load_from_text('wiki_en_wordids.txt')
     >>> # load corpus iterator
     >>> mm = gensim.corpora.MmCorpus('wiki_en_tfidf.mm')
-    >>> # mm = gensim.corpora.MmCorpus(bz2.BZ2File('wiki_en_tfidf.mm.bz2')) # use this if you compressed the TFIDF output
+    >>> # mm = gensim.corpora.MmCorpus(bz2.BZ2File('wiki_en_tfidf.mm.bz2')) # use this if you compressed the TFIDF output (recommended)

     >>> print mm
-    MmCorpus(3199665 documents, 100000 features, 495547400 non-zero entries)
+    MmCorpus(3931787 documents, 100000 features, 852018838 non-zero entries)

-We see that our corpus contains 3.2M documents, 100K features (distinct tokens) and 0.5G non-zero entries in the sparse TF-IDF matrix.
-The corpus contains about 1.92 billion tokens in total.
+We see that our corpus contains 3.9M documents, 100K features (distinct tokens) and 0.85G non-zero entries in the sparse TF-IDF matrix.
+The corpus contains about 2.24 billion tokens in total.

 Now we're ready to compute LSA of the English Wikipedia::